Jchavez/domain-api/README.md

-# domain-api
+# user-api
 Example of how to use spring-rest-docs to generate your API documentation.

-The API in this example contains basic CRUD operations on domain resources.
+The API in this example contains basic CRUD operations on users resources.